paixel-company/napari-zarr-loader/README.md

 ##### <u>v0.1.2:</u>

-**Fixed:** Issue where .ims files containing a single color 2D image would not open.
+**Fixed:** Issue where .zarr files containing a single color 2D image would not open.

 **Fixed:** Issue where using the widget to change resolutions while in 3D rendering would cause a crash.
 Now the viewer is automatically forced into 2D rendering mode when the widget is used.

-**Dependency change:** The loader is now dependent in a separate package for loading IMS files.  https://pypi.org/project/imaris-ims-file-reader/
+**Dependency change:** The loader is now dependent in a separate package for loading zarr files.  https://pypi.org/project/imaris-zarr-file-reader/

 **v0.1.3:**